 These rare chromosomal deletions linked to autism all appear to affect the body’s drive to eat and ability to sense when it’s full.
 But the innate regulation of appetite and eating may also be altered in children with autism who don’t have one of these deletions, says Paula Krakowiak, a research scientist at the University of California, Davis.
 Krakowiak notes that studies have associated autism with inflammation, which can interfere with metabolism, the body’s ability to balance food eaten with energy burned.
 “Immune dysregulation can create a positive feedback loop of inflammation, weight gain, then more inflammation and so on,” she says.
 “These two systems interact and overlap.”

 Inflammatory conditions such as diabetes, hypertension, celiac disease and rheumatoid arthritis are also more common in women who have children with autism.
-In a 2016 study, Krakowiak and her colleagues found that women with gestational diabetes sometimes produce anti-fetal antibodies — molecules thought to attack the fetal brain.
+In a 2016 study, Krakowiak and her colleagues found that women with gestational diabetes sometimes produce anti-fetal antibodies — molecules thought to attack the fetal brain and increase the child’s autism risk.
 These antibodies were especially prevalent in women with children at the severe end of the spectrum.
 Obesity in the mother produces high levels of certain immune molecules, which in turn may lead to the production of these antibodies.